Frequently Asked Questions

 In accordance with District Ordinance Code 3.04.070.B, where conditions are such that a pressure regulator or booster pump are required, the customer shall provide, install and maintain the necessary equipment.

 Explain my billing cycle.

-What is the “Service Charge” on my bill?
+What is the “Water Service” charge on my bill?

-That is the flat rate for having water available at the water connection.
+That is a flat rate for having water available at the water connection.

 How is NCSD water disinfected?

 The District currently has two sources of water: local groundwater and imported water from the City of Santa Maria which is a blend of groundwater and water from the State Water Project.
 Because of the mix of water, the District uses chloramines to safely disinfect the water supply.
 Read more about chloramines here.

 The most common cause for this smell could be stagnant water from the hot water heater.
 In which case, you would need to connect a hose to the water heater and allow it to drain.
 Another cause might be the plumbing trap under the sink could be too shallow or need to be cleaned.